 15 – Storing All Your Prepping Gear In The Same Place

-This is probably the most common mistake preppers make, Im even guilty of making this mistake.
-Storing all your prepping gear in the same place is a big mistake.
+This is probably the most common mistake a rookie prepper makes, Im even guilty of making this mistake.
+Storing all your prepping gear in the same place, and that is a big mistake.
 You’ve heard “don’t put all your eggs in one basket,” well this is pretty much the same idea.

 Some preppers have all their gear stored in their garage.
 Did you know that the garage is usually the weakest part of your home?
 If a hurricane strikes and your garage is inaccessible, how will you access all your prepping gear, food, and water?
 Try to store some prepping equipment in different locations within your home.